 Paul Nadal is an interdisciplinary scholar working at the intersection of literature and economy, with a particular focus on Asian American and Philippine Anglophone literature.
 Reading across literary and economic history, he brings archival research to the study of the novel and Marxist aesthetic theory to develop a multiscalar reading practice that elaborates historical meaning contextually and in the form of the work itself.

 Asian American Literature

-Kinohi Nishikawa specializes in twentieth-century African American literature, book history, and popular culture.
-He earned his A.B. in English from Dartmouth College and his Ph.D. in Literature from Duke University.
-At Princeton Nishikawa teaches courses on African American humor, African American literary history and graduate seminars on Black archive studies and Black aesthetic theory.
+Kinohi Nishikawa specializes in twentieth- and twenty-first-century African American literature, book history, and popular culture.
+At Princeton he teaches undergraduate courses on African American humor and African American literary history and graduate seminars on Black archive studies and Black aesthetic theory.

 Anne Anlin Cheng is Professor of English, and affiliated faculty in the Program in American Studies, the Program in Gender and Sexuality Studies, and the Committee on Film Studies.